-Empi-uchi (literally: “monkey’s elbow strike; or “swallow-flying strike”) refer to a family of short-range techniques which are simple to learn, and can hit with the force as a baseball bat, enabling even the most petite-framed students to deal knock-out blows.
+Empi-uchi (literally: “monkey’s elbow strike; or “swallow-flying strike”) is a blanket term for elbow strikes.
+Elbow strikes are short-range techniques which are simple to learn, and can hit with the force as a baseball bat.
+Even the most petite-framed students can deal knock-out blows with elbow strikes.

 Inside elbow strike

 To execute an inside elbow strike, first reach your opposite-side hand behind your opponent’s head.
 (When practicing in the air, hold your hand directly out in front of you, at head level.)
 Twist your hips towards your open hand, and raise your elbow up to shoulder level; your striking-side hand touches your opposite-side shoulder.
 As you strike, pull the opposite-side hand in, clapping it against your elbow.